freeCodeCamp/classroom/README.md

 ## Contributing

-This project supports multiple ways to set up the project.
-You can use Gitpod, Github Codespaces or locally using Docker.
+This project supports multiple ways to set up the codebase.
+You can choose to either to use Gitpod or Github Codespaces for a browser environment or set up locally.
 Please use whichever you feel the most comfortable with.
 We recommend Github Codespaces if you are not sure.

 Please read our contibution [guidelines](https://contribute.freecodecamp.org/#/how-to-contribute-to-the-codebase?id=contributing-to-the-codebase) before making your first pull request.